OpenSDP/sdp_cte_pdp_extension/README.md

 # The SDP PDP Extension Tool

-This tool is an extension of Harvard's [Strategic Data Project (SDP)](https://sdp.cepr.harvard.edu/home) [CTE Diagnostic Toolkit](https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit).
+This tool is an extension of the Harvard [Strategic Data Project (SDP)](https://sdp.cepr.harvard.edu/home) [CTE Diagnostic Toolkit](https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit).

 It is developped for institutions that participate in the Postsecondary Data Partnership (PDP) to help them answer key questions on student success from the CTE Diagnostic, using their PDP [Analysis-Ready (AR) Files](https://help.studentclearinghouse.org/pdp/knowledge-base/using-the-analysis-ready-files).

-Specfically, this tool simplifies the data preparation process required for the CTE Diagnostic by leveraging the standardization of the AR files.
-This tool provides Stata code that transforms an institution's AR files into appropriate dataframes for the CTE Diagnostic analyses.
+Specfically, this tool simplifies the data preparation process required for the SDP-CTE Diagnostic by leveraging the standardization of the AR files.
+This tool provides Stata code that transforms an institution's AR files into appropriate dataframes for the SDP-CTE Diagnostic analyses.

-This tool also adds new dimensions to the analysis included in the original CTE Diagnostic by looking at student outcomes specific to the AR files, in particular short-term outcomes, to enrich institutions' understanding of their students' success.
+This tool also adds new dimensions to the analysis included in the original SDP-CTE Diagnostic by looking at student outcomes specific to the AR files, in particular short-term outcomes, to enrich institutions' understanding of their students' success.

 This README.md document explains how this tool is structured, and provides step by step instructions on how to use it with your PDP data.
 The [StepByStepGuide.pdf](StepByStepGuide.pdf) is a hands-on complement to this README, with screenshots and detailed instructions on how to navigate this tool.

 The [ReportDemo.md](ReportDemo.md) document serves as an example of the kind of graphs and analyses you can generate with this tool.
-The documentation of the [CTE Diagnostic Toolkit](https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit), in particular the narrative and the technical guide, contain much more in-depth information on the content of the analyses you can generate with this tool, and how to interpret them with regards to your student's success.
+The documentation of the [SDP-CTE Diagnostic Toolkit](https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit), in particular the narrative and the technical guide, contain much more in-depth information on the content of the analyses you can generate with this tool, and how to interpret them with regards to your student's success.
 This tool and its documentation focuses mostly on how to implement these analyses using PDP data.
-It is recommended that you become familiar with the contents of the CTE Diagnostic before diving into this extension.
+It is recommended that you become familiar with the contents of the SDP-CTE Diagnostic before diving into this extension.

 ## Introduction